-In order to make phone calls or use data you must activate an international plan.
-Call your cell phone provider to see what they offer and make sure to check about expected cost, options and limitations.
-Depending on your provider’s service package, you may be charged for both outgoing and incoming phone calls.
+In order to make phone calls or use data you may either activate an international plan or rely on WiFi.
+For the former option, call your cell phone provider to see what they offer and make sure to check about expected cost, options and limitations.
+Rick Steve’s post about calling and data-roaming is very detailed and helpful.

 You might consider buying a local pre-paid SIM card to switch out – remember you will have a local number then.
 For more information about using European SIM cards in your smartphones check out Rick Steves’ blog post.